dezashibi-c/dcommon/src/dcommon/docs.md

 /**
  * In case you want to call a function that returns a result type and you don't
- * care it's return type (might be DCResultVoid as an example) but you do care
+ * care it's return type (might be DCResVoid as an example) but you do care
  * if the result is error and you want to halt the process this macro is the
  * solution
  *